adrianshep/5000quatloos_python/README.md

 + garbage collection - used for memory management
 + name resolution - late binding
 + large standard library - highly extensible
-+ use of white space indentation to delimit block of code
++ use of white space indentation to delimit blocks of code

 ##Our Thang